D - Family Traveler

 • Large swimming beach

-• Wide variety of outdoor recreation and scenery
+• Variety of outdoor recreation

 • Lakeside “glamping” yurts